 When you shake or tilt the camera gently you can display the next image or you can change the speed at which images switch.
 You can turn off this function.

-Select [Active Display], then press the buttons to select [Off].
+- Select [Active Display], then press the withon. - Press the ◆▶ buttons to select [Off].

 Selecting the Image that First Displays in Playback